-Another water-loving plant that is prevalent along the river and dry washes is the honey mesquite, a feathery, thorned shrub- or tree-sized member of the pea family.
-Its root system, with a deep tap root, is so extensive that more wood lies underground than shows above the ground, and natives say you must "dig for wood" here.
-Mesquite trees multiply as persistently as the salt cedar, but they are highly useful to humans and to wildlife.
+Another water-loving plant prevalent along the river and dry washes is honey mesquite, a feathery, thorned shrub- or tree-sized member of the pea family.
+Its root system, with a deep tap root, is so extensive that more wood lies underground than shows above ground, and natives say you must "dig for wood" here.
+Mesquite trees multiply as persistently as salt cedar, but are highly useful to man and to wildlife.
 Honey bees and butterflies visit the yellow mesquite flowers, quail roost in the branches, and wood rats collect mesquite beans in tremendous numbers.
-Deer, horses, and cattle also relish the beans, while Indians and the early settlers made a nutritious bread from the mesquite bean flour.
+Deer, horses, and cattle also relish the beans, while Indians and early settlers made a nutritious bread from mesquite bean flour.
 Honey mesquite carries the standard Kentucky-wonder type of bean.
 But the screwbean mesquite or tornillo-for which Tornillo Creek was named-puts out a curious cluster of corkscrew-shaped fruit pods.
-Mesquites often mass together in thickets, and they live
+Mesquites often mass together in thickets, and they do